ethyca/fides/docs/fides/docs/deployment.md

 # Deployment Guide

-Most of the examples in this documentation focuses on a simple setup where everything runs *locally* on your development machine.
+Most of the examples in this documentation focus on a simple setup where everything runs *locally* on your development machine.
 But to actually leverage the benefits of Fidesctl with a team, you'll need to deploy this to a hosted environment where your developer team can collaborate.

 A fully deployed Fidesctl environment can be broken down into four parts:

-1. **Hosted Database**: Database server used by the web server to persist all it's state
+1. **Hosted Database**: Database server used by the web server to persist state.
-1. **Hosted Web Server**: Shared instance of `fidesctl webserver` that acts as a "source-of-truth" for shared resources, is accessible to all developers and CI
+1. **Hosted Web Server**: Shared instance of `fidesctl webserver` that acts as a "source-of-truth" for shared resources, is accessible to all developers and CI.
-1. **Developer Machines**: Developers running `fidesctl` locally to aid in editing resource files
+1. **Developer Machines**: Developers running `fidesctl` locally when updating resource files.
-1. **CI Build Server**: Run automated `fidesctl evaluate` commands both pre- and post-merge, to enforce policy as part of continuous integration
+1. **CI Build Server**: Run automated `fidesctl evaluate` commands both pre- and post-merge, to enforce policy as part of continuous integration.

 ![Deployment Diagram](img/Deployment_Diagram.svg)